Milorad S. Jović

 His contribution to the development of artistic life in Kraljevo is particularly important.
 He launched several annual art exhibitions, and the extreme dynamics of exhibition activities made the Kraljevo museum an important centre of the Serbian art scene.
 He paid special attention to the investigation of the terrain around Kraljevo, collecting valuable data for art history and mediaeval history.
 He published a series of papers in professional journals.

-He was one of the initiators and organisers of two large international scientific conferences in 1995 (
+He was one of the initiators and organisers of two large international scientific conferences in 1995 (“Saint Sava in History and Tradition” and “Žiča, History, Art”), which crowned his career.

-МMilorad Mihailović died suddenly on September 20, 1995, at the age of 48.
+Milorad Mihailović died suddenly on September 20th, 1995, at the age of 48.
 In 1995, the City of Kraljevo posthumously granted him the

-He was born on September 19, 1954, to the family of Milutin and Danica, in Vrnjačka Banja, where he attended primary school and the Grammar School.
-In 1979, he graduated from the Faculty of Philosophy in Belgrade earning a degree in history.
+He was born on September 19th, 1954, to the family of Milutin and Danica, in Vrnjačka Banja, where he attended primary school and the Grammar School.
+In 1979, he graduated from the Faculty of Philosophy of the University of Belgrade earning a degree in history.
 Immediately after graduation, he got employed in the Historical Archives in Kraljevo, where he worked as an archivist until 1986.
 Then he moved to the National Museum in Kraljevo (1987), where he was employed as the curator of the Historical Collection for the period of history up to 1918.
 He worked at this position until 2019 (he acquired the title of senior curator in 1995, and the title of museum advisor in 2003).

 On the other hand, he worked on the history of the First and Second World Wars in the context of Kraljevo and published a series of papers in professional journals and exhibition catalogues.
 He is the author or coauthor of more than 20 exhibitions on the history of Kraljevo, Mataruška Banja and Vrnjačka Banja.

-Upon the death of Milorad Mihailović, he assumed management of the National Museum in continuity, with small interruptions (1995-1996 acting director; 1997-2008; 2009-2010; 2010-2017 director).
+Upon the death of Milorad Mihailović, he assumed management of the National Museum Kraljevo in continuity, with small interruptions (1995-1996 acting director; 1997-2008; 2009-2010; 2010-2017 director).
 He led the second phase of works on the adaptation of the old museum building into the museum space (first floor, attic, façade, connection to the heating line), until its completion.
-He renewed the publishing of journal
+He renewed the publishing of journal “Our Past” in 2005, was one of its editors and enabled continuous publishing of its next 10 volumes.
+He organised several scientific conferences (“Rudo Polje – Karanovac – Kraljevo”, 1997; Round table “Kraljevo in October 1941”, 2003; “Kraljevo – Rankovićevo – Kraljevo”, 2015).
+He was a member of editorial boards of several significant publications, before all proceedings of scientific conferences (Proceedings of scientific conferences:

 He participated in numerous radio and TV programmes with local and national frequencies; published a series of historiographical contributions in newspapers; worked as an associate in a number of documentary films, out of which two were produced by the National Museum Kraljevo.
-He actively participated for years in the organisation of cultural manifestations in the city: “14 October“, Žiča Spiritual Gathering
+He actively participated for years in the organisation of cultural manifestations in the city: “14 October“, Žiča Spiritual Assembly “The Days of Transfiguration”; Kraljevdan (King’s Day) – the Name Day of the City of Kraljevo, etc. He organised a lot of forums, book promotions and concerts, professional conferences, meetings of generations in the Gallery of the National Museum Kraljevo

 Under his management, the National Museum Kraljevo was transformed into a modern and dynamic institution.
 He won the